JagnaJuras/markdown/README.md

 Hey now
 1. You're a rock star
-2. Get your show on
+2. Get the show on
 3. Get paid

+*All that glitters is gold*
+*Only shooting stars break the mold~*

 ![Shrek](shrek.jpg "Shrek")